your-tools/tsrc/docs/ref/cli.md

-# Command line reference
+# Command line usage

 ## Important note

-We use the [argparse](https://docs.python.org/3/library/argparse.html) library to parse command line arguments, so the `--help` messages are always up-to-date, probably more so that this documentation :)
+We use the [argparse](https://docs.python.org/3/library/argparse.html) library to parse command line arguments, so the `--help` messages are always up-to-date, probably more so than this documentation :)

 ## General